issavejdani/issavejdani.github.io/index.md

 # Issa Vejdani
 ### Technical Writer
-**I have worked most of my career in the Iranian banking industry, dealing with development, deployment, documentation, manual testing, maintenance, consultant, and business analysis of financial and non-financial web services and web APIs.
-I have always been looking for a chance to help and support startups, entrepreneurs, and customers in managing their API requirements.**
+**I have worked most of my career in the banking industry, dealing with development, deployment, documentation, manual testing, maintenance, consultant, and integration of financial and non-financial web services and web APIs.
+I recently relocated to Yerevan, Armenia, and work here as a technical writer.
+**

 ### Work Experience
 #### •	 API Technical Writer & SRE (4 years)